peterdesmet/movebank2gbif/mapping.md

     1

 #### [organismQuantity](http://rs.tdwg.org/dwc/terms/index.htm#organismQuantity)

-SCD: Skip
+n/a

 #### [organismQuantityType](http://rs.tdwg.org/dwc/terms/index.htm#organismQuantityType)

-SCD: Skip
+n/a

 #### [sex](http://rs.tdwg.org/dwc/terms/index.htm#sex)

 Recommended...
-SCD: Stored in the reference data file as `animal-sex`, linked to records in the data file by the same `animal-id`.
+Stored in the reference data file as `animal-sex`, linked to records in the data file by matching the reference data `animal-id` with the data file `individual-local-identifier`.
 Always m, f, or blank.

     f

 #### [lifeStage](http://rs.tdwg.org/dwc/terms/index.htm#lifeStage)

 Recommended...
-SCD: Stored in the reference data file as `animal-life-stage`, linked to records in the data file by the same `animal-id` + `tag-id`.
+Stored in the reference data file as `animal-life-stage`, linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
 The value represents the age at the beginning of the deployment, so if there are multiple deployments there could be multiple life stage values for the same animal in the dataset.

     adult (> 1 year)

 #### [reproductiveCondition](http://rs.tdwg.org/dwc/terms/index.htm#reproductiveCondition)

-SCD: Stored in the reference data file as `animal-reproductive-condition`, linked to records in the data file by the same `animal-id` + `tag-id`.
+Stored in the reference data file as `animal-reproductive-condition`, linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
 The value represents the condition at the beginning of the deployment, so if there are multiple deployments there could be multiple reproductive condition values for the same animal in the dataset.

     breeding